 The professional practice programs enable qualified students to obtain experiences related to their specific engineering discipline with selected employers while completing the requirements of their undergraduate degree.
-Students can participate in a five-session co-op, a three-session co-op or an internship program.
-International internships also are available through the Global Partners in Apprenticeship Learning (G-PAL) Program within the Office Professional Practice (OPP).
-OPP also offers the GEARE program, which combines domestic and international work experiences, a design project component and an opportunity to study abroad.
+Students can participate in an Industry Co-op Certificate and an Extensive Industry Co-op Certificate or an internship program.
+The Office Professional Practice also offers the GEARE program, which combines domestic and international work experiences, a design project component and an opportunity to study abroad.